Breakthrough Starshot: Technical challenges

 Light propulsion requires enormous power: a laser with a gigawatt of power (approximately the output of a large nuclear plant) would provide only a few newtons of thrust.
 The spaceship will compensate for the low thrust by having a mass of only a few grams.
 The camera, computer, communications laser, a nuclear power source, and the solar sail must be miniaturized to fit within a mass limit.
 All components must be engineered to endure extreme acceleration, cold, vacuum, and interstellar particles such as stray protons.
 The spacecraft will have to survive collisions with space dust; Starshot expects each square centimeter of frontal cross-section to collide at high speed with about a thousand particles of size at least 0.1 μm.
 Focusing a set of lasers totaling one hundred gigawatts onto the solar sail will be difficult due to atmospheric turbulence, so there is the suggestion to use space-based laser infrastructure.
 In addition, due to the size of the light sail and distance the light sail will be from the laser at the end of the acceleration, very large coherent combining optics would be required to focus the laser.
 The diffraction limit of the laser light used sets the minimum diameter of the coherently focused laser beam at the source.
-For example, to accelerate the previously mentioned 4m sail at 10,000Gs to 0.2 c requires combining optics which are approximately 3 kilometers in diameter to focus the laser light on the sail.
+For example, to accelerate the previously mentioned 4 m sail at 10,000 Gs to 0.2 c requires combining optics which are approximately 3 kilometers in diameter to focus the laser light on the sail.
 This could be implemented using a phased array system which is being researched at The University of California Santa Barbara.
 According to The Economist, at least a dozen off-the-shelf technologies will need to improve by orders of magnitude.